 SV- The song is about 100% commitment.

-And with that, the fine folks at HoZac Records give you the FURY debut 7" in it's intended original format, stream the A-side "Flying" below and grab your copy of the 1st pressing today.
+And with that, the fine folks at HoZac Records give you the FURY debut 7" in it's intended original format, stream the A-side "Flying" below and grab your copy today.

 Fast forward to 1976: if you're not familiar with Sonny's best known band, TESTORS, you need to take care of that problem right away.
 Sorely overlooked in almost all of the historical pieces on the 1970s NYC punk scene, TESTORS were possibly too raw and too incorrigible and too care-free to even try to get it together with a record label.
 They shared many a legendary show at all the usual spots, but their sole release during their existence didn't arrive until 1980's 'Time Is Mine' debut 7" which showed a drastically different side to the band, a streamlined powerpop single that was great on it's own, but only hinted at what ugly stains stayed hidden in the shadows.
 It wouldn't be until the great punk excavation of the mid 1990s that Incognito Records in Germany took the initiative and issued the two now-classic 10" EPs that would indelibly scar the surface of the "known" NYC punk history for years to come.
 Check out the 2LP/2CD set issued on Swami Records in 2003 for further proof of this sorely overlooked yet iconic New York punk band.